All Episodes

 I'm a 15-year-old, and I have a question.

-Do you think that the Republicans will ever take back the Senate and the uh presidency in the House again?
+Do you think that the Republicans will ever take back the Senate and the presidency in the House again?

-Well, it's tough to make a prediction of certitude right now, Anthony, but according to all the latest polling data, they will win back the house.
+Well, it's tough to make a prediction of certitude right now, Anthony, but according to all the latest polling data, they will win back the House.

-And I'm looking at it seems to me like I'll tell you something else, and and uh Antonio, when I heard Obama say he'd rather be a successful one-term president than a mediocre two-term president.
+Antonio, when I heard Obama say he'd rather be a successful one-term president than a mediocre two-term president.

 Yeah, my dad told me that.

-Yeah, well, you know the right way to analyze that is why let me ask you a question.
+Yeah, well, you know, the right way to analyze that is, why, let me ask you a question.

 Why is a president a one-term president?